python/cpython/Doc/tutorial/whatnow.rst

   and many other tasks.
 Skimming through the Library Reference will give you an idea of what's available.

-* :ref:`install-index` explains how to install external modules written by other Python users.
+* :ref:`installing-index` explains how to install additional modules written by other Python users.

 * :ref:`reference-index`: A detailed explanation of Python's syntax and semantics.
 It's heavy reading, but is useful as a complete guide to the